soccin/Compgen2016_VariantCalling/Lectures/1_Intro2NG/1_Intro/1_intro.md

 	- 454/IonTorrent problem with homopolymers

 	- However with the exception of Sanger read length goes up as you move to the right.
 Less accuracy but longer reads

+	- And Sanger has problem with low frequency events

 # pyrosequencing homopolymer problem